paquino11/B2B_lead_gen_emails/README.md

    - Then gather detailed information for each business
    - Display results in a real-time updating table

+4. Export results:
+   - Click the "Export data as CSV" button to export the collected business data to a CSV file.

 ## Data Output

 The collected data includes: